Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Introduction

-DWs have been experimentally characterised in monolayer and few-layer ferroelectrics which include SnX (X= Te, Se, S), MoTe$_2$, CuInP$_2$S$_6$, and In$_2$Se$_3$.\cite{Chang2016,Chang2020,Dziaugys2020,Bao2019,Yuan2019,Xu2021} A family of particular interest is the group IV monochalcogenides, where neutral and charged (conductive) 90 and 180 degree DWs have been observed.\cite{Chang2016, Chang2020Parkin} In this work, we present a DFT study of neutral 90 and 180 DWs in monolayer $MX$ ($M$ = Ge, Sn; $X$ = S, Se).
-We determine their structural, electronic, optical and dynamical properties and propose a parametrization of the whole family in terms of the in-plane anisotropy, which allows us to extend our conclusions to other members of the family.
-We find the optical absorption to be strongly enhanced at walls in the solar spectrum range, which is critical in the context of photovoltaic devices.
-The switching mechanism of ferroelectric monolayers has remained poorly understood despite its paramount importance for device applications, with DFT calculations reporting coercive fields several orders of magnitude larger than experimentally observed fields.\cite{Higa2020, Hanakata2016, Wang_2017} However, these calculations are based on coherent monodomain switching and it is well known that the process of DW destabilization is likely to be much more favorable.
-Our calculations demonstrate that the coercive field associated with DW sliding is consistent with the experimentally observed coercive field in SnS and thus confirms that domain wall migration is indeed the dominating mechanism for polarization switching.
-In addition, DW migration barriers are shown to strongly depend on the lattice anisotropy in both types of walls.
+In this work, we present a first principles study of neutral 90$^\circ$ and 180$^\circ$ DWs in monolayer GeS, GeSe, SnS and SnSe.
+We determine their structural, electronic, optical and dynamical properties and propose a parametrization of the properties in terms of the in-plane anisotropy, which allows us to extend the conclusions to other monochalcogenides.
+The calculations demonstrate that the coercive field associated with DW sliding is consistent with the experimentally observed coercive field in SnS and thus confirm that DW migration is indeed the dominating mechanism for polarization switching.
+Our DW free energy approach for the determination of coercive fields is rather universal and the formalism can thus be applied to other ferroelectrics as well.
+Finally, we show that the optical absorption in the solar spectral range is strongly enhanced by DWs, which is critical in the context of photovoltaic devices.